carrano2/carrano2/README.md

 <!--START_SECTION:badges-->
 <!--END_SECTION:badges-->

-- 🔭 I’m currently working on showcasing my SQL skills and illustrating them through Tableau visualizations.
+- 🔭 I’m currently working on webscraping using Python and illustrating my data findings through Tableau visualizations.

 - ⚡ Fun fact: I used to play in a jazz trio in highschool and college as an upright bassist.